-The RCIA process at St. Thomas Aquinas Center is geared toward the Purdue community.
-Sessions are held weekly beginning the first week of September.
+The R.C.I.A. process at St. Thomas Aquinas: The Catholic Center at Purdue is geared toward the Purdue community, as breaks line-up with Fall Break, Christmas Break, Spring Break, and Summer Break.
+During the academic year, sessions are held weekly from 7:00 – 9:00 p.m. on Wednesdays, beginning the first week of September.

-Catechumen (those not baptized) will be fully initiated into the community at the Easter Vigil after participating in the RCIA process for at least one academic year.
+Those who have not yet been baptized will be fully initiated into the Catholic Church at the Easter Vigil after participating in the R.C.I.A. process for at least one academic year.

 What About Bringing A Friend Or A “Sponsor”?

-Each participant will have a sponsor to walk with him/her through each step of the process.
-You may choose your own sponsor with our approval, or we will provide you with a community sponsor.
+Each participant must have a sponsor to walk with him or her through each step of the process.
+You may choose your sponsor with our approval, or we will provide you with a community sponsor.
 The sponsor must be at least 16 years of age, a confirmed, practicing Catholic, and not a parent.